-A Roman Catholic priest or deacon and Protestant ministers serve as chaplains to patients, families and staff.
+A Roman Catholic priest or deacon and Interfaith ministers serve as chaplains to patients, families and staff.
 The chaplains can contact leaders of other faiths at our request.
 If you would like to receive communion or a visit from the clergy, speak to your nurse or call the chaplains directly.
 If your visitors would like a quiet spot for prayer, the Chapel, located near the Main Lobby, is always open.

 Chaplains support the philosophy of total patient care expressed by our hospital and its administration.
 This philosophy seeks to include the spiritual, emotional, and physical needs of all patients.